 What are your plans for after graduation?

 After graduation, I think I might try to earn a PhD in some area of forensic science or find a teaching position.
-A lot of people who earn forensic science masters degrees lean more toward working in law enforcement, but that doesn’t interest me much.
+A lot of people who earn a masters degrees lean more toward working in law enforcement, but that doesn’t interest me much.

-Students who enter the workforce after earning their masters degrees in forensic science can expect a wide range in salary, from $30,000 per year to $100,000 per year.
+Students who enter the workforce after earning their masters degrees can expect a wide range in salary, from $30,000 per year to $100,000 per year.
 This range depends on where they live and their job responsibilities.